Jacksonville BUI Attorney

 Learn Your Rights & Protect Them

-It is not against the law to drink while operating a boat.
-But like drunk driving, you can be charged with BUI if (a) your blood alcohol level is .08 or (b) if you are deemed too impaired to handle your boat or personal watercraft safely.
+It is not against the law to drink alcohol while operating a boat.
+Nevertheless, enforcement officers can charge someone with BUI if your breath or blood alcohol level is .08 or above and/or if you are too impaired by alcohol or drugs to operate a boat or personal watercraft safely.

 The penalties escalate for: